| Title: | Covariate-Varying Networks |

 Additional arguments to pass |

-path <- system.file("cvnfit.RData", package = "CVN") load(path) print(fit)
+path <- system.file("cvnfit.rda", package = "CVN") load(path) print(fit)path <- system.file("cvnfit.rda", package = "CVN") load(path) print(fit)

 Returns the relative difference between precision matrix

-) and (parameter
+(parameter Theta_new) and (parameter Theta_old).

-relative_difference_precision_matrices(Theta_new, Theta_old)
+relative_difference_precision_matrices(Theta_new, Theta_old)relative_difference_precision_matrices(Theta_new, Theta_old)

 Theta_new |